 It's often less expensive to pay a bill in dispute than to be relegated to a higher mortgage rate.
 The payment is dispute is remedied today.
 The payment on that mortgage rate lasts for 30 years.

 Also... be wary of seamingly benign traffic tickets... even simple parking tickets.
 If these are not paid, they will almost always end-up on your credit report once a collection agency gets ahold of them.
 I have seen FICO scores drop by 30-40 points, solely due to unpaid traffic tickets - or tickets that were paid late.

 Don't Delay Working with a Home Mortgage Lender

-If you are planning to purchase a home in the coming months, and have questions about your FICO credit scores, and how they relate to applying for a mortgage, it's best to connect with a Seattle area lender TODAY who can answer your questions.
+If you are planning to purchase a home in the coming months, and have questions about your FICO credit scores, and how they relate to applying for a mortgage, it's best to connect with a mortgage lender who can answer your questions.
 Of course, you are welcome to contact us as well for additional tips.
 And if you're looking bo buy a home in the next 1-3 months, DO NOT DELAY - working with a lender today to get pre-approved!
 You will be saving yourself a lot of frustration when it comes time to search for a home and make an offer.